Skip to main content

 New last year was a Geodesic Dome, the iconic structure imagineered by polymath, sustainability and design pioneer Buckminster Fuller.
 Fuller perfected the mathematical ideas behind domes and hoped that their greater strength and space for minimum weight might be the future of housing.
 Our RIC Eden Project style garden dome is now in place.

-We focus on fostering a love for the Kent countryside, maximising fieldwork opportunities to provide students with an understanding of and the skills to protect, their local environment.
-For this, we are the proud winners of a Wilder Kent Bronze Award (June 2022-June 2023) from the Kent Wildlife Trust.
+We focus on fostering a love for the Kent countryside, maximising fieldwork opportunities to provide students with an understanding of, and the skills to protect, their local environment.
+For this, we are the proud winners of a Wilder Kent Silver Award (2024-5) from the Kent Wildlife Trust.

 We intend to be in the first cohort offering the Natural History GCSE to our Year 10 and 11 students.